 Diverse Screens filmmaker Roxie Vuong

 Fairfield filmmaker Roxie Vuong has taken a fascinating approach to uncovering stereotypes in the arts sector in her documentary for DARTS’ Diverse Screens project.
-In the lead up to the FREE screening of her film Act Now (register here), she told us a little bit about her experience on the project.
+She told us a little bit about her experience on the project.

 What drew you to the project?